Research

 Read the Report

-As new backpacks are stuffed with fresh notebooks and pencils and teachers prep their classrooms for the return of students, a public opinion survey released today shows many voters lack confidence in K–12 quality and funding.
+As new backpacks are stuffed with fresh notebooks and pencils, and teachers prep their classrooms for the return of students, a 2021 public opinion survey shows that many voters lack confidence in K–12 quality and funding.

 The statewide survey of 600 voters commissioned by Launch Michigan shows that 54 percent of voters approve of Michigan’s current public education system, while 27 percent disapprove.

-Nearly two-thirds of respondents in the survey believe lack of classroom funding is impacting quality, with only 25 percent of voters saying Michigan public schools have enough money, and 65 percent saying they need more funding.
-The most overwhelming support on the survey was for increased funding for students with extra learning needs, with 90 percent approving of additional money for students that are experiencing disability, language skills or poverty.
+Nearly two-thirds of respondents in the survey believe the lack of classroom funding is impacting quality, with only 25 percent of voters saying Michigan public schools have enough money, and 65 percent saying they need more funding.
+The most overwhelming support on the survey was for increased funding for students with extra learning needs, with 90 percent approving of additional money for students who are experiencing disability, language skills, or poverty.

 Click HERE to review the full survey results.